Gift Icon

 4-speed manual

 The 1975 model was the last redesign with the original body type of the Roadrunner.
-1975 is considered to be the “third-generation” of the Roadrunner as it was originally designed to be.
+1975 is considered to be the “third generation” of the Roadrunner as it was initially designed to be.
 However, it isn’t fair to stop at the 1975 to 1976 redesign when the Roadrunner technically lived on through the Volare name until 1980.

 From 1976 to 1980, it took the F-body trim package.
 The intention was to keep the B-body style of the Belvedere turned Satellite turned Fury model, but that didn’t happen.
 The body was soon changed to the Volare-based F-body package.
 It kept with much of the same features until discontinuation in 1980.